 Cultural significance of sencha green tea

-Sencha green tea holds a prominent place in Japanese culture and history.
+Sencha Green tea holds a prominent place in Japanese culture and history.
 Introduced to Japan from China during the Tang Dynasty (618-907 AD), green tea became an integral part of Japanese life by the 8th century.
 Sencha, which means “simmered tea,” emerged in the Edo period (1603-1868) as the most popular form of green tea in Japan.

 Sencha is more than just a beverage in Japan; it embodies cultural values and practices.
 Unlike Matcha, which is used in the formal tea ceremony, Sencha is enjoyed in more casual settings, symbolizing hospitality and everyday elegance.
 It is often served to guests as a sign of respect and is a staple in Japanese households.